TheFoodForest/California-Renewable-Predictions-with-FB-Prophet/README.md

 US Energy Information Administration API - [https://www.eia.gov/opendata/register.php](https://www.eia.gov/opendata/register.php)

 Everything here only runs locally, project built out of interest in topic and for practice with data analytics.
+The reports use raw data and are not intended to be used as the basis for operational or financial decisions.

 Contents
 -